benmneb/vomad.life/content/every-argument-against-veganism.md

 _(Appeal to Nature fallacy.)_

-“What do you mean by natural?
-Does that make it moral, though?
-It’s also ‘natural’ to kill and eat your own babies, as other animals do that in the wild, but that doesn’t make it moral for us to do, does it?
-We have the capacity for moral reasoning, so we have an obligation to use it.”
+“Does that make it the right thing to do, though?
+It’s also ‘natural’ to kill and eat your own babies, as other animals do that in the wild... but that doesn’t make it okay for us to do it too, does it?”

+“Lots of things happen in nature that we collectively consider morally wrong, like killing your children because they are weak, for example.
+Just because something is "natural" doesn’t mean it’s _right_.”

 ---